-The best small business books are turn out to be some of the best business books to read.
+The best small business books turn out to be some of the best business books to read.
 The same principles that govern running a mom-and-pop store also apply whether you’re heading a future unicorn startup or a multinational corporation.
 Sure, you can read Shoe Dog, about the founding of Nike, or High Output Management, written by the former Intel CEO – but they don’t deal with the same concerns or issues.

 Small businesses are tough.
-Small business owners face a certain level of isolation or loneliness as the struggle.
+Small business owners face a certain level of isolation or loneliness as they struggle.
 And there are some common traps or pitfalls that plague the small and medium businesses that are important to avoid – these books will help you avoid some.

 But you want to go beyond knowing what books to read.
 You should go further actually to read the books.
 That’s what makes all the difference in your quest for business success.

 1. Best Book on Entrepreneurship for a Small Business Owner: The Startup Owner’s Manual by Steve Blank and Bob Dorf